A Beginner's Guide to Reading and Understanding Your Insurance Policy

 What is covered, and for how much?

 Identify the types of perils or incidents your policy protects against (e.g., fire, theft, liability, medical expenses).
 Then, locate the corresponding coverage limits, which state the maximum amount your insurer will pay for a covered loss.
-For instance, does your auto policy cover damage to your car, or just damage you cause to others?

 What is explicitly not covered?